2024 Game Recaps

 - Long and Wolfendale both ran almost as much as they passed – they combined to rush 28 times versus attempting 30 passes.

 - The Bowdoin defense limited Middlebury early: the Panthers’ first 5 drives they went 3 and out each time and netted negative 15 yds.
-One of those drives, Bowdoin forced a safety
+On one of those drives, Bowdoin forced a safety

 - Bowdoin was flagged for 7 penalties for 54 yds; Middlebury had none